dominiccooney/DPF/README.md

 It allows developers to create plugins with custom UIs using a simple C++ API.
 The framework facilitates exporting various different plugin formats from the same code-base.

-DPF can build for LADSPA, DSSI, LV2, VST2, VST3 and CLAP formats.
+DPF can build for LADSPA, DSSI, LV2, VST2, VST3, CLAP and AU formats.
 A JACK/Standalone mode is also available, allowing you to quickly test plugins.

 Plugin DSP and UI communication is done via key-value string pairs.